 Greater London Authority (GLA) Emissions

 The Greater London Authority (GLA) require construction sites in London to impose controls on exhaust emissions from construction plant.
-Equipment generally has to be of stage IIIB standard or better in central London and Canary Wharf, and IIIA or better on larger sites elsewhere in London.
-There is currently an exemption for all-terrain road going mobile cranes from the requirement for stage IIIB in central London and Canary Wharf.
+Equipment generally has to be of stage IV standard or better in Central London, Canary Wharf and Opportunity Areas on specified sites in Greater London, and stage IIIB or better on sites elsewhere in London.

 Other local authorities are considering introducing controls on emission from construction machinery, and they will be strongly influenced by the GLA policy.
 This means that areas outside London may also be affected by these changes.